meg-gutshall/flatiron-curriculum-notes/git-and-github/github/git-remotes-and-github.md

 ### Creating a new repository in GitHub

-1. While logged into GitHub, click the + in the menubar and select `New repository`.
+1. While logged into GitHub, click the + in the menu bar and select `New repository`.
 2. Enter a name for your repository in the `Repository name` field, then click the green `Create repository` button.
 3. After you create the repo, you should see a "Quick setup" page.
 Click the "Copy to clipboard" symbol next to the repo URL to copy the URL.